-Getting Interviews provides very specific suggestions on how to market yourself, including the most effective ways to reach your target audience, follow-up strategies beyond the traditional thank-you letters, and how to develop a high-impact two-minute pitch that tells who you are and what you have to offer.
+Getting interviews provides very specific suggestions on how to market yourself, including the most effective ways to reach a target audience, follow-up strategies beyond the traditional thank-you letters, and how to develop a high-impact two-minute pitch that tells who you are and what you have to offer.

-101 Great Answers to the Toughest Interview Questions gives a preview of the questions you’re most likely to face during an interview, and helps you prepare winning answers for each of them.
-Be sure to check out “How to ‘Ace’ Any Interview” on page 45!
+101 Great Answers to the Toughest Interview Questions gives a preview of the questions applicants are most likely to face during an interview, and helps prepare winning answers for each of them.
+Be sure to check out “How to ‘Ace’ Any Interview” on page 45.